circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 - Aankopen via bankoverschrijving
 - Incassomachtiging (User parameter checked)

+## Deployment Tasks for changes to profile fields (i84)

+# Remove profile fields

+Remove profile fields we no longer wish to use:

+- 'Lid van een broodfonds'
+- 'Klant bij Triodos'
+- 'Bedrijf'

+First, go to System > [User configuration] Products.
+Adjust the following permissions:

+- Product 'Algemeen voor bedrijven (behalve UE)':
+    - 'Description': Remove the above fields from the list.
+    - 'My profile fields': Set 'Enabled' to 'No' for the above fields (this also sets all other columns to No).

+- Product 'Algemeen voor iedereen (behalve UE)':
+    - 'Profile fields of other users': Set the above fields to Visible 'No' (this also sets all other columns to No).

+- Product 'Algemeen United Economy':
+    - 'Profile fields of other users': Set the above fields to Visible 'No' (this also sets all other columns to No).
+    - 'My profile fields': Set 'Enabled' to 'No' for the above fields (this also sets all other columns to No).

+Next, go to System > [User configuration] Groups.
+Adjust the permissions for the following groups:

+- 'Administrateurs C3-Nederland (Netwerk)'
+- 'Administrateurs financieel - Circuit Nederland'
+- 'All United - Content beheerders'
+    - 'Profile fields of other users': Set 'Enabled' to 'No' for the above fields (this also sets all other columns to No).
+    - 'Profile fields in simple users search': uncheck 'Bedrijf'.

+Finally, go to System > [User configuration] Profile fields.
+Click the trash icon for each of the above profile fields to remove it.

 ## Deployment Tasks for releasing eMandates/directDebits BETA

 # System record types